orangekame3/qasmtools/README.md

 ### Linting Flow

 1. AST and Comments from parser package are fed into the lint.Linter
-2. Linter loads YAML-based rule definitions (QAS001-QAS005)
+2. Linter loads YAML-based rule definitions (QAS001-QAS012)
 3. Rule checkers analyze AST nodes for style and semantic violations
-4. Violations are generated with file positions, severity levels, and documentation URLs
+4. Violations are generated with file positions, severity levels, documentation URLs, and specification URLs
 5. Output is formatted as colored text or JSON for CLI consumption
 6. In VSCode, violations are converted to LSP diagnostics for real-time display